Dickinson's Study Abroad Program in Germany

 Culturally, Bremen offers a variety of events throughout the year.
 From Germany's oldest civic fair, the Bremer Freimarkt, to the traditional Christmas Market, Bremen never runs out of events.
 Museums like the Bremer Kunsthalle, as well as theaters, restaurants (especially at the Weser promenade Schlachte), bars, and the alternative quarter Viertel allow for a wide range of activities.
 With Werder Bremen, the city hosts one of the most likeable and most successful German soccer clubs.

-Deutsche Welle has produced a video on the history of Bremen from a tourist perspective.
-Take the virtual tour now!
+Deutsche Welle has produced a video on the history of Bremen.
+Learn more now!

 The University of Bremen